 Will I have to go back to the hospital?

-You will be given an outpatient appointment to check on your progress, usually six to 12 weeks after your knee replacement.
+You'll be given an outpatient appointment to check on your progress, usually six to 12 weeks after your knee replacement.

 Will I need another new knee?

 The knee can be replaced as often as necessary, although results tend to be slightly less effective each time.
 Recovery may take longer, but once you've recovered, results are usually good.

 - Continue to take any prescribed painkillers or anti-inflammatories to help manage any pain and swelling

 - Use your walking aids but aim to gradually decrease the amount you rely on them as your leg feels stronger